RustyFarmer101/hora-id/README.md

 let id = Tuid::new().unwrap();
 ```
 Note: generating a new ID quickly shall be used during debugging or development phase only as it doesn't gaurantee every ID to be unique when generating 100s of IDs per second.

+# Performance
+On a Macbook Pro with M1 Max chip, the included benchmark in `src/bin/bench.rs` produces 2.44 Million IDs per second on a single thread.
+Given that the theoretical limit is 2.5 Million IDs per second, modern CPUs are able to come close to this limit.
+In the benchmark example, M1 Max chip hits 97.6% of the limit.

+To run the benchmark, execute `cargo r --bin bench --release` on your system.